DamianGalka/DamianGalka/README.md

 ### Hi there 👋

+- 👋 Hi, I’m Damian Galka (@DamianGalka)
+- 👀 I love technology and impact it has on our lives.
+I’m interested in computer networks and public clouds.
+- 🌱 I’m currently learning Google Cloud Platform and Terraform.

 <!--
 **DamianGalka/DamianGalka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+You can click the Preview link to take a look at your changes.

 Here are some ideas to get you started: